NaveenKumar-Consulting/technical-talent-scouting-process/README.md

-# Technical Talent Scouting & Identification: India Edition
+# Technical Talent Scouting & Identification
 ### Strategic Market Mapping for the Indian Engineering Landscape

 Standard recruitment in India is flooded with "Keyword Matching."
 My methodology is built on **Technical Signal Identification**—locating the 1% of Indian engineers who are building world-class infrastructure from within the local ecosystem.